revue-org/revue/docs/website/docs/report/devops.md

 ### NPM gradle plugin

 We use this gradle [plugin](https://github.com/kelvindev15/npm-gradle-plugin) as an empowerment of the *Node package manager*.
-This enabled us to manage npm project via gradle and thus leveraging some of this latter build tool.
+This enabled us to manage npm projects via gradle and thus leveraging some of this latter build tool.
 The plugin is configured via its `packageJson` extension in which you can specify some of the most common *package.json* properties that include **dependencies**, **devDependencies** and **scripts**.